symfony/symfony-docs/contributing/code/standards.rst

 * Exception and error message strings must be concatenated using :phpfunction:`sprintf`;

-* Exception and error messages must not contain backticks, even when referring to a technical element (such as a method name for example).
-Double quotes must be used at all time;
+* Exception and error messages must not contain backticks (e.g. 'The \`foo\` option ...'), even when referring to a technical element (such as a method or variable name).
+  Double quotes must be used at all time (e.g. 'The "foo" option ...'),;

 * Exception and error messages must start with a capital letter and finish with a dot ``.``;